dysinger/kh6e.org/content/learn/class.md

 proper use of amateur radio, equipment cost, where to purchase it, frequencies, etiquette and safety.

 The class is free but reservations are required.
-Contact Tad Miura at ZSSQ@hotmail.com if you are interesting in taking this class.
+Email [Tad Miura, NY7YS](mailto:ZSSQ@hotmail.com?subject="Intro to Amateur Radio Class") if you are interesting in taking this class.